A L B A N I A

 THE LAND OF SUN AND HOSPITALITY

 Albanian is a language of the extensive Indo-European family and is thus related to a certain degree to almost all other languages of Europe.
 The Indo-European character of the language was first recognized in 1854 by the German linguist Franz Bopp (1791-1867).
-At the same time, Albanian shows no particularly close historical affinity to any other language or language group within the Indo-European family, i.e. it forms a language group of its own.
-Albanian is spoken by the inhabitants living in Albania, Kosovo and Macedonia and Montenegro.
-There are approximately more than 300.000 speakers in isolated villages in southern Italy (Abruzzi, Molise, Basilicata, Puglia and Calabria), and Sicily, and Greece.
+At the same time, Albanian shows no particularly close historical affinity to any other language or language group within the Indo-European family; it forms a language group of its own.
+Albanian is spoken by the inhabitants of Albania, Kosovo and Macedonia and Montenegro.
+There are approximately more than 300,000 speakers in isolated villages in southern Italy (Abruzzi, Molise, Basilicata, Puglia and Calabria), Sicily and Greece.
 The name Albanian has been found in records since the time of Ptolemy.

 Albanian food has been strongly influenced by Turkish, Greek and Italian food.
 Grilled meats like shishqebap (Shish Kebab), romsteak (minced meat patties) and qofte (meat balls) are common dishes.
 Popular local dishes are comlek (meat and onion stew), fergese (a rich beef stew), rosto me salce kosi (roast beef with sour cream) and tave kosi (mutton with yoghurt).
 Lunch is the main meal, although eating out in the evening is increasingly common everywhere.
 Akullore (Ice cream) is very popular, and the coffee is either kafe turke (Turkish coffee) or kafe ekspres (espresso).
 The white wine is usually better than the vinegary red, and other local drops are raki (brandy), Konjak (cognac), uzo (an aniseed flavored liqueur like Greek ouzo) and various fruit liqueurs.
 Burek is also very common.
 It is an often greasy, cheese or spinach and sometimes meat-filled filo-dough pastry.
 It is eaten at any time of the day.